MikhailPikalov/mws-project/README.md

 `Webpack` is run as one of the steps of the build process.
 Configuration file for webpack is located in root of the project in a file `webpack.config.js`.
 Scripts (except service worker) are build into three chunks.

-1. `vendor` chunk — es5 environment from transpiler and basically nothing else for now.
+1. `vendor` chunk — common scripts for every page.
 2. `index` chunk — code, specific to the index page
-3. `restaurant` chink — same, but for restaurant page
+3. `restaurant` chunk — same, but for restaurant page

-Scripts are transpiled with `babel` into `ES5` code.
+Scripts are transpiled with `babel` into `ES5` syntax.
 All resulting `js` files have its **hash** inserted into resulting filenames.
 Webpack build also generates **`webpack-manifest.json`** file with the information about built files.
 This file is used later, to build **html** files and **service worker**.